 What Does It Mean?

-If you try to install a package for which Apt has no clue, it will inform you it’s unable to locate it.
-That can happen if you mistype the name of a package or try to install an application that is not in the repository.
+If you try to install a package that Apt does not know how to install, it will inform you it’s unable to locate it.
+This can happen if you mistype the name of a package or try to install an application that is not in the default repository.

 How Can You Fix It?

-Start by checking if the entry was removed during the last update/upgrade you performed.
-You don’t have to hunt it down in cryptic logs.
-You just need to run another update/upgrade to get the latest versions of your installed software.
-In the process, Apt’s database will be updated.
-Then, try installing the package again.
+Start by checking whether the package was removed during the last update/upgrade you performed.
+You don’t have to hunt it down in cryptic logs and only need to update and upgrade your system to get the latest versions of your installed software.
+In the process, Apt’s database will be updated:

 If that didn’t work, you’ll probably find the particular package in a currently unlisted repository.
 You only have to find and add it to your distribution’s software sources.

-In some rare cases, the problem isn’t a missing repository but a renamed package.
-To check for packages with similar names that are available, use the command:
+In some rare cases the problem isn’t a missing repository but a renamed package.
+This can happen whenever a package undergoes a major revision or merges with a different one.
+To check for available packages with similar names, use the command:

 Depending on what you’re looking for, this may bring up a huge list of available software.
 Here’s a trick to narrow it down: Usually, package names won’t have radical name changes.
 What may change is a version number or a secondary keyword.
 Thankfully,

-apt-cache supports Regex.
-Thus, you can search for packages that begin with the specific keyword.
+apt-cache supports Regex, so you can search for packages that begin with the specific keyword.

 For example, suppose you entered the above command using “firefox” as the PACKAGE_NAME.
-In that case, you’d see dozens of entries with the word firefox in their name or description.
+In that case, you’d see dozens of entries with the word firefox in their names or descriptions.
 You could try the following instead:

 The above command will return a list of all packages whose name begins with PACKAGE_NAME.
 If you replaced PACKAGE_NAME for firefox, you’d see a list of all packages that start with the word “firefox.”
 Among them, you’d probably find an alternative to the one you’re seeking.